Debt Help

 What happens with mortgage debt when someone passes away?

-However, despite inheriting the mortgage and the property you won’t technically inherit the estate’s debt.
+However, despite inheriting the mortgage and the property, you won’t technically inherit the estate’s debt.

-The executor of a will has the power to sell or pass on an asset, such as a home, based on the current circumstances.
+The executor of a will also has the power to sell or pass on an asset, such as a home, based on the current circumstances.
 They can work with the person who will assume responsibility for the property to decide the best course of action.

 Here’s an example of how we can help